RRISTM/stm32h7rs_ospi/readme.md

 Is library which can automaticaly configura the external memory (xSPI) if the memory support  `SFDP` (Serial Flash Discoverable Parameter defined by JEDEC).
 Or the memory conected to SDMMC.

-1. Select EXTMEM_MANAGER for `Bootloader` and External Loader(enabled by default)
+1. Select the EXTMEM_MANAGER middleware for `Bootloader` and External Loader(enabled by default)
-2. Check `Activate External Memeory Manager`
+2. Check `Activate External Memory Manager`

 ![extmem_manager mode](./img/24_03_11_407.gif)

 3. Go to Boot usecase tab
-4. Set `select boot code generation`
+4. Check `select boot code generation`

 ![extmem_manager boot usecase](./img/24_03_11_409.gif)

-We keep `execution in place` (mean code is executed directly from external memory) Second option Load and Run mean the code will be loaded from memory and stored in RAM(internal or external) where will be executed.
+We keep the Execute in Place option, which means the code will be executed directly from external memory.
+The alternative option, 'Load and Run,' means that the code will be transferred from external memory into RAM (either internal SRAM or another external memory) for execution.
 Memory is `Memory 1 `

 5. Go to Memory 1 tab
 6. Select Number of memory data line to `EXTMEM_LINK_CONFIG_8LINES`

-Rest keep in default Memory driver to `EXTMEM_NOR_SFDP` And memory instance to `XSPI1`
+For everything else retain the default settings - Memory driver is `EXTMEM_NOR_SFDP` and memory instance is `XSPI1`

 ### EXTMEM_LOADER

-1. select EXTMEM_LOADER
+1. Select the EXTMEM_LOADER middleware
 2. Check Activate External Memory Loader

 ![extmem_loader mode](./img/24_03_11_415.gif)

-3. select `External Memory Loader` tab
+3. Select `External Memory Loader` tab
 4. Set number of sector to `8192`
 5. Set Sector size to `4096`